 "Aegon Targaryen" has no power in the North.
 "Jon Snow" is a bastard, aye.
 But he's a Northern bastard.
 He has more power here than a thousand dragon princes.
 That's who I need to be right now.
 You understand me?

 Tyrion says nothing, but he's eyeing Jon with shrewd fascination.

 Rhaegal rumbles and stretches his wings, interrupting the moment.
 The bull carcass is gone now.
 Rhaegal snuffles in the bloodied snow, licks his chops, and turns toward them.

 Jon takes a steadying breath, and moves slowly toward the dragon, hand outstretched.
 Tyrion watches him with rapt attention.

-Tyrion comes up to stand beside Jon, and they both watch in quiet awe as the dragon climbs into the air.
+Tyrion and Jon stand side-by-side, watching in quiet awe as the dragon climbs into the air.
 Their clothing whips in the wind of Rhaegal's wingbeats.